dreikanter/pyke/README.md

   --version             show program's version number and exit
 ```

-There are also a detailed help available for each command:
+It is also possible to get a detailed help for each command:

 ```
 $ pyke md5 --help